arc-archive/web-sdk/README.md

 Removes any authentication configuration previously received.
 In case of OAuth 2.0 by calling `authenticate` function after logging out will authenticate the user without prompting for app authorization as the app is already authorized with the OAuth 2.0 provider.

+#### `auto` property

+Type: `boolean`

+Allows to perform authentication automatically when the component is initialized.

+To be discussed:

+-   OAuth2 would open authorization popup at page load.
+This is not a good experience for the end user.
+-   Methods that requires request parameters always prohibits auto authentication as it is missing the request context.

 #### `authenticated-changed` event

 The event is dispatched when authentication status changed.